Non-coherent evolution of closed weakly interacting system leads to equidistribution of probabilities of microstates: Introduction

+The quantum thermodynamics approach \cite{OpenSys1} is the closest to the one we adopt here.
+However, we are not satisfied with this theory either.
+Decoherence as a result of interaction with an environment is a natural perspective in quantum technologies, where one seeks to create an entangled system of qubits and outside interactions destroy it.
+It is, however, a very unnatural perspective for the foundations of statistical physics, where one must artificially introduce a distinction between the system and the environment, since no such distinction is inherent to the problem at hand.
+Therefore, we aim to develop a theory without such a distinction.

+Moreover, in Gibbs theory, the microcanonical ensemble, that is, the probability distribution of states for the closed system, serves as the starting point.
+It precedes the introduction of more specific distributions and even the definition of temperature.
+Furthermore, the second law of thermodynamics states that the entropy of an \textit{isolated system} does not decrease.
+Therefore, our goal is to formulate an irreversible theory of the evolution of a closed system.

-We aim to comprehend how a system described by quantum theory but lacking coherence evolves.
-The mathematical procedure employed to derive equations for non-coherent light involves averaging the arguments of complex amplitudes of waves.
-A parallel between quantum entanglement and coherence of light was recently observed in Ref. \cite{Entanglement}.
+To accomplish this goal, we formulate a model of an isolated quantum system described by quantum theory but with a finite spectral width of quantum states.
+We aim to comprehend how a system with a finite spectral width, and hence lacking coherence, evolves.
+The mathematical procedure used to derive equations for non-coherent light involves averaging the arguments of the complex amplitudes of waves.
+Such a parallel between quantum entanglement and the coherence of light was, for example, recently observed in Ref. \cite{Entanglement}.
 Our objective is to extend the procedure of averaging the arguments of complex amplitudes to general quantum systems and derive the equation governing non-coherent evolution.

-We will demonstrate that from the equation derived in this manner, both the equidistribution of probabilities and the Boltzmann equation can be readily derived.
+We employ a method in this regard that is very similar to the one used in decoherence theory to eliminate the non-diagonal components of the density matrix \cite{DecohBook}.
+However, in our approach, the non-diagonal terms that vanish do not belong to the matrix characterizing the state of the system, but rather to the matrix describing the transformation of the system.

+After performing the averaging over arguments, we obtain the equation of non-coherent evolution.
+We find that it coincides with the previously mentioned Fermi master equation.
+The Fermi master equation is equivalent to Fermi's golden rule combined with the conservation of total probability \cite{Therm}.
+This means that by introducing the concept of non-coherent evolution into quantum mechanics, we arrive at equations that already exist.
+Thus, we do not contradict any well-known or well-tested results of quantum mechanics.
+Rather, we re-derive and reinterpret them in a way that makes quantum mechanics compatible with statistical mechanics, particularly with the irreversibility found in kinetic equations.
+In \cite{Therm}, it is shown that entropy growth follows from the Fermi master equation.
+We will additionally show that both the equidistribution of probabilities and the Boltzmann equation in important particular cases can be readily derived from it.